Integrated Certificate in Resilience and Wellness Coaching

 - There is the opportunity to apply for full membership of the NCIP and CMA upon qualification depending on criteria fulfilment.

-- Community: Access to Wellness Professionals at Work Learning Hub on Facebook.
+- Community: Access to our Wellness Community on Circle.
 Study-buddies are encouraged.

 - Materials provided: Learning materials.

 - Tutor support: Quick turnaround for queries and marking (one week) with support by email, phone, post and online.
 You are constantly encouraged with quality feedback and challenge.

 - Access to discounted courses and coaching: As a student and then as a graduate with Wellness Professionals at Work, we would like to give you discounts on any future courses and on personal and 1:1 coaching with us.

 - CPD points: You gain one CPD point for each hour of study on this course.

 Jo Permaul is your tutor on this course.

 Each module has guided reading plus a 1000 word assignment.

 UPGRADE: After successful completion of this course, you can upgrade to the Integrated Diploma in Resilience and Wellness Coaching Skills.
 The fee for the upgrade is the Diploma minus the cost of the Certificate.
 The coaching certificates provide the underpinning theory only.
 The diplomas provide:

 - regular supervised skills development workshops (online at the moment)